farling42/fvtt-import-realmworks/README.md

 ## Additional Presentation

+Within Journal Entries, if a link is present but links to another thing which is NOT observable by the player, then the player will see it as normal text, not a link (mirroring Realm Works' behaviour).

 The *Text Editor* has some additional options under the "RW Players" and "RW GM Only".

-The "RW Players" allows the Realm Works Style presentation to be set on paragraphs  which allow paragraphs to be displayed in the Veracity and/or Style (Callout, Handout, Flavor, Read-Aloud).
+"RW Players" allows the Realm Works Style presentation (Callout, Handout, Flavor, Read-Aloud) to be set on paragraphs.

-The "RW GM Only" provides Veracity (Partial Truth/Lie) and GM directions whose visual presentation is only shown to GMs.
+"RW GM Only" provides Veracity (Partial Truth/Lie) of paragraphs and GM directions whose visual presentation is only shown to GMs.

 There are also three new blocks for "GM Directions":
 - "GM Directions & Contents" - if wanted for better grouping of GM directions and the text to which it applies, then this must be applied to the relevant paragraphs before choosing the GM Directions.